-ACCT 201 Principles of Accounting I (3)
+Principles of Accounting I (3)

-This foundation course introduces the students to the concepts, assumptions, and the theoretical foundation of financial accounting.
+This foundation course introduces students to the concepts, assumptions, and the theoretical foundation of financial accounting.
 It includes a study of the accounting cycle, preparation and analysis of financial statements and ethics.
 Accounting techniques and internal control are introduced within the framework of current business practices from both a domestic and an international perspective.
 Lectures, class discussions, and group activities will include a variety of audio-visual media.
 Assignments outside of class may include the use of computer software and resources other than the primary textbook.

-Prereouisite: none.
+Prereauisite: none.

-ACCT 202 Principles of Accounting II (3)
+Principles of Accounting II (3)

 This course is the continuation of ACCT 201.
-It introduces students the foundation concepts of cost and management accounting.
+It introduces students to the foundation concepts of cost and management accounting.
 Topics to be covered include: introduction to accounting for partnership; accounting for the formation of corporations; dividends, retained profits, and income reporting; long term liabilities; investments; cash flow statements; introductory analysis and interpretation of financial reports; introduction to managerial accounting; introduction to job order and process costing; introduction to cost-volume analysis; introduction to budget and budgetary control and performance evaluation through standard costing.
-Pre-requisite: ACCT 201.